 The family may have been convinced of the two men's guilt, but many residents on Koh Tao were far from convinced.
 This is a long extract from an article in The Daily Telegraph which is based in the UK and which one would have assumed might err on the side of the family.
 It has to be long because of the many conflicting factors in this case and many will have forgotten the detail of the many curious circumstances.

-. . . on Koh Tao, many residents were just as convinced that the prosecution case was riddled with holes.
+And then as far as I am concerned there is the controversy over DNA on the hoe which is damning to the police evidence -. . . on Koh Tao, many residents were just as convinced that the prosecution case was riddled with holes.
 For them, the killings exposed a dark side to life amid the breath-taking beauty of Koh Tao.

 Fifteen months after the murders, however, they still felt too intimidated to speak openly to outsiders for fear of repercussions from the prominent local families that dominate the island.

 A Thai working there urged The Telegraph not to be seen taking notes and not to mention any details that could identify him.
 “You don’t know what this island is like,” he said.
 “Too many rich people have too many secrets and too much power.”